javascript-tutorial/en.javascript.info/1-js/13-modules/01-modules-intro/article.md

 sayHi('John'); // Hello, John!
 ```

-In this tutorial we concentrate on the language itself, but we use browser as the demo environment, so let's see how modules work in the browser.
+In this tutorial we concentrate on the language itself, but we use browser as the demo environment, so let's see how to use modules in the browser.

-To use modules, we must set the attribute `<script type="module">`, like this:
+As modules support special keywords and features, we must tell the browser that a script should be treated as module, by using the attribute `<script type="module">`.

+Like this:

 [codetabs src="say" height="140" current="index.html"]

-The browser automatically fetches and evaluates imports, then runs the script.
+The browser automatically fetches and evaluates imported modules, and then runs the script.

 ## Core module features